PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/introduction_to_programming.md

 ## Algorithms

-The first step in writing a computer programme is understand the task that we want the computer to perform.
+The first step in writing a computer program is understand the task that we want the computer to perform.

-If you are not able to deconstruct the task into a series of instructions that can be followed then you cannot write a programme to accomplish that task.
+If you are not able to deconstruct the task into a series of instructions that can be followed then you cannot write a program to accomplish that task.

 An {term}`algorithm` is a sequence of steps that, when followed exactly, always lead to the task being completely correctly.